thegenemyers/DAZZ_DB/README.md

   compression acheived.
 This file only exists if Quiver information has been added to the database.

-* ".FOO.arw": a binary compressed "store" of the clipped pulse width streams for the reads.
+* ".FOO.arw": a binary compressed "store" of the clipped pulse width stream for the reads.
 Its size is roughly M/4 bytes.
 This file only exists if Arrow information has been added to the database.